~rbdr/blog

 blog --generate

-blog --publish <bucket>
+blog --publish <remote_server>

-You can also publish the archive of posts as a gemlog, by passing a valid rsync target
+You can also publish the archive of posts as a gemlog by passing a valid rsync target

-blog --publish-archive <rsync_target>
+blog --publish-archive <remote_server>

 Blog supports saving snapshots of the blog in git, and you can add and remove remotes with the following commands: